-Chatuchak is at the end of the Mo Chit BTS sky train line, or at the Khampaeng Phet underground train station.
+Chatuchak is next to the Mo Chit BTS sky train station, or at the Khampaeng Phet underground train station.

 Prices at Big C are inexpensive compared to other supermarkets like Villa and Foodland.
 They also sell everything else you could possibly want on your weekly grocery shop, so buy for Rover and Cuddles and stock up for yourself too.

-There’s an excellent Big C branch next to the sky train at Saphan Kwai, another one (the old Carrefour) on Ladprao just a mile south of Central Ladprao Mall, one at Fashion Island Mall and another on Sukhumvit 63 at Ekkamai.
-There are also more than 30 other branches around Bangkok, so there’s sure to be one near you.
+There is an excellent Big C branch next to the sky train at Saphan Kwai, another one on Ladprao just a mile south of Central Ladprao Mall, one at Fashion Island Mall and another on Sukhumvit 63 at Ekkamai.
+There are also more than 35 other branches around Bangkok, so there is sure to be one near you.

 Dried and canned food for cats and dogs is available.
 They also sell a few varieties of kitty litter, leashes, dog and cat bowls, dog and cat combs and brushes, a few toys and rubber balls and dog and cat shampoos and cleaning products.

-Expect to pay 10-20% more here than at Big C but the staff is friendly and helpful and, when you’ve just run out of cat food, it’s a fast place to shop.
+Expect to pay 10-20% more here than at Big C but the staff is friendly and helpful and, when you have just run out of cat food, it’s a fast place to shop.

 Gourmet Market’s pet shop is at the back of the supermarket, which is located in the basement of Siam Paragon mall at Siam BTS sky train station in downtown Bangkok.

-Major Avenue Pet Shop – A little gem of a pet shop I’ve recently discovered is a small one at Major Avenue shopping complex next to Major Ratchayothin mall.
+Major Avenue Pet Shop – A little gem of a pet shop I have recently discovered is a small one at Major Avenue shopping complex next to Major Ratchayothin mall.

 Located around the corner from the Kasikorn Bank, they sell a great selection of dried and canned dog and cat food, leashes, cat litter, some toys and balls and shampoo and cleaning supplies.